Skip to main content

 At the completion of this unit, you should be able to:

-• LO1. construct a broad range of colourful 7th chords derived from the modes of the major scale and melodic minor scale, and the diminished scale, in both “A” and “B”, drop 2, and colourful 5-note two-handed form.
+• LO1. construct a broad range of colourful 7th chords in "A" and "B" format and permutations thereof.

-• LO4. illustrate a developed understanding of voice-leading between chord structures in harmonic progressions, and create rhythmic accompaniment or ‘comping that demonstrates a firm sense of a time and groove
+• LO4. illustrate a developed understanding of voice-leading between chord structures in harmonic progressions, and create rhythmic accompaniment ("comping") that demonstrates a competent and affective sense of time and groove across a range of styles.

 • LO6. experiment with the resources presented in this course to inform further private practice and study of (or improvisation or composition with) jazz piano and jazz harmony.